Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - Frankie Stein from mh.

 cube 172:
-- By DreamsTT.
+- By KetsuTT.

 cube 173:
-- By DreamsTT.
+- By KetsuTT.

 cube 174:
 - By Drian114.